 FLUM Intent Typical Uses Max Density Max Floor Area Ratio (FAR) Heavy Industrial HI Areas of industrial development that have a potential to produce the most intense objectionable accompanying effects.
 Heavy Industrial uses include the largest and most toxic sources of air pollutant they would not be compatible with residential uses and shall not be permitted in the Mixed-use categories in the Plan.
-Agricultural, neighborhood commercial uses, permissible uses: light and heavy industrial uses including the processing. manufacturing and assembly of materials with associated storage as well as existing electric generation plants and expansions.
+Agricultural, neighborhood commercial uses, permissible uses: light and heavy industrial uses including the processing, manufacturing and assembly of materials with associated storage as well as existing electric generation plants and expansions.
 Typical uses include phosphate/nitrate fertilizer manufacturing (excluding phosphogypsum stack systems), explosive storage and or manufacturing facility, biohazardous waste incinerator and bulk solvent chemical storage and or processing.
-N/A; limited accessory residential (e.g. on-site security guard) O.75 FAR FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
+N/A; limited accessory residential (e.g. on-site security guard) 0.75 FAR FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
 Energy Industrial Park EIP Potentially suitable for energy industrial activities.
 Required site plan for rezoning.
 Industrial, manufacturing, and processing for the purpose of alternative renewable energy production.
 N/A; Security/Care taking housing or lodging ancillary to research, energy and education.
 0.50 for Energy Uses and 0.75 FAR for industrial, research, manufacturing, institutional, warehousing and distribution.
 Ancillary retail/commercial and office not to exceed 0.25 FAR.
 Electrical Power Generating Facility EPGF Potentially suitable for the construction and operation of future electric power generating facilities consistent with the infrastructure needs of the population.
 Shall be approved through a planned unit development rezoning process.
 All new Electrical Power Generating Facilities, related uses and all uses allowed in the Agriculture/Rural 1/5 (A/R) land use classification.
 1 du/ 5 ga 0.50 FAR.
 FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
 Public/Quasi- Public P/Q-P Public facilities, public structures or grounds, regional, district or community recreation uses or facilities and other private establishments generally available to the public are located.
 Major existing and programmed government-owned facilities, and other public uses.
-Quasi-public uses such as private establishments generally available to the public for use.
+This category also accommodates quasi-public uses such as private establishments generally available to the public for use; for example, churches, hospitals, schools, clubs, major (regional, district or community) recreation services and related uses, tourist attractions, utility, and transportation facilities.
 Congregate living facilities may be considered in this Future Land Use category.
-The facility shall be of a design, intensity and scale to serve the surrounding neighborhood or the non-residential development in which it occurs, and to be compatible with the surrounding land uses and zoning.
-N/A Intensities of future public uses shall be guided by the floor area ratios of surrounding plan categories, including those of adjacent jurisdictions, to ensure compatibility with surrounding development.
+N/A Intensities of future public/quasi-public uses shall be guided by the floor area ratios of surrounding plan categories, including those of adjacent jurisdictions, to ensure compatibility with surrounding development.
 Congregate living facilities are subject to a 0.50 FAR in the Urban Service Area and a 0.25 FAR in the Rural Area.